Why Spay and Neuter Your Pets? In short, this procedure is one of the cornerstones of responsible pet ownership.

 All cats must arrive in a cat carrier and all dogs must be on a leash.
 Dogs or cats with any signs of illness or that show aggression will not be able to have surgery.

-Your pet will be ready for pick-up between 4:30 pm and 6:00 pm.
+You will be given an appointment time to pick up your pet between 4:30 pm and 6:00 pm.
 Pet owners are responsible for picking up their pet during this time.
 During the pick-up process, one of our trained veterinary staff members will briefly review your animal’s medical notes with you and explain the aftercare of your pet.
 Please allow adequate time for the discharge process.
 If you have questions, please ask our staff for assistance.